hwasub/node-hsdc/README.md

 # hsdc-js

-> port of HSDeckCode (previously written in PHP; closed-source) to node.js
+> port of HSDeckCode (previously written in PHP) to node.js

 ## Build